Henry Mobsby: Legacy

 Mobsby died on 9 April 1933 in Brisbane.
 He was survived by his wife and daughter Berta, his son Arthur having pre-deceased him in 1905.
-The Mobsby Memorial medal was created in his son’s name and awarded to Year 8 students at Indooroopilly State School from 1916-1950.
+The Mobsby Memorial medal was created in his son's name and awarded to Year 8 students at Indooroopilly State School from 1916 to 1950.

 Two boxes of his papers, photographs and other materials are held in the University of Queensland Fryer Library and his albums have been digitised.
 A book describing his life and work was published in 2017.
 The Lumiere cinematograph is held by the Queensland Museum.
 Lantern slides of his work are held by the State Library of Queensland.